*** Spiral Bound Notebooks are now available in Blue ***

 There is also a choice of yellow or blue highlighting.
 The raised line paper is available in all styles and colors except the styles for creating a picture.

 The spiral bound notebooks feature perforation along the left side of each page for clean tearing out of each page.
-The notebooks come in the Narrow and Regular width in only yellow highlighting.
+The notebooks come in the Narrow and Regular width with yellow or blue highlighting.

 About the Founder: Ellen Kinsinger

 Ellen worked as an Occupational Therapist in Iowa for 38 years in hospitals, schools, nursing homes, and homes with all ages and a variety of conditions.
 She was a 1972 graduate of the University of Wisconsin.
 Ellen now is retired and devotes her time to Brightlines Paper.

 Over 25 years ago, she developed the concept for this paper out of a need to improve the legibility of her students’ manuscript and cursive writing.
 Knowing that it had shown remarkable results for the students and because it was time consuming for the teacher or therapist to prepare, she decided to initiate professionally printed versions of the paper.
 Now many styles are available to everyone.